TranslucentSabre/pyChess/README.rst

 partial games in the Portable Game Notation file format so that chess games may be played over email.

-This is currently implmented in Python 3.4.
+This is currently implemented in Python 3.4.
-This is stalled slightly right now.
-The game engine is fully functional and so is the save game io.
-It is still not in in fully compatible PGN format however.
+This is back under active development right now.
+The game engine is fully functional and so is a minimum functionality PGN parser/exporter.

 To Install:
     pip install .